diriano/labbces/content/authors/vrossi/_index.md

 education:
   courses:
   - course: BSc in Biology
   - course: M. Sc.
-Post-graduate program in Sciences (Nuclear Energy in Agriculture) - Biology in agricultura and environment
+Post-graduate program in Sciences (Nuclear Energy in Agriculture) - Biology in agriculture and environment
     institution: Center for Nuclear Energy in Agriculture, University of São Paulo, Piracicaba, Brazil
     year: 2022